ExtensityAI/symbolicai/README.md

 Due to limited compute resources we currently rely on OpenAI's GPT-3 API for the neuro-symbolic engine.
 However, given the right compute resources, it is possible to use local machines to avoid high latencies and costs, with alternative engines such as OPT or Bloom.
 This would allow for recursive executions, loops, and more complex expressions.

-However, we already integrated a set of useful engines that are capable of providing language tokens to perform symbolic operations.
+Furthermore, as we interpret all objects as symbols only with a different encodings, we integrated a set of useful engines that transform these objects to the natural language domain to perform our operations.

 ### Symbolic Engine

 Although in our work, we mainly focus on how LLMs can evaluate symbolic expressions, many formal statements were already well implemented in existing symbolic engines, like WolframAlpha.
-Therefore, to avoid reinventing the wheel we we leverage their expressiveness by allowing to define the `expression_engine`.
-The following example shows how to use WolframAlpha to perform the symbolic operation:
+Therefore, given an API KEY from WolframAlpha, we can use their engine by setting the `expression_engine` attribute.
+This avoids error prune evaluations from neuro-symbolic engines for mathematical operations.
+The following example shows how to use WolframAlpha to compute the result of the variable `x`:

 ```python
 expr = Expression()